flatwhatson/guix-channel/README.md

 Emacs built from a WORK-IN-PROGRESS version of pgtk+nativecomp.
 This includes fixes from relevant PRs that haven't been merged upstream yet.

-Currently this is `emacs-pgtk-native-comp` plus the [childframe reimplementation][masm11-childframe-pr] which fixes some childframe bugs on X11.

-This package builds from [my pgtk-nativecomp-dev branch][flatwhatson-pgtk-dev], which makes no promises about stable commits.
+Currently this is equivalent to `emacs-pgtk-native-comp`.

 ### libgccjit-10